IrisDuMutel/ATIMini40_software/README.md

 ### Python
 Using [PyVisa](https://pyvisa.readthedocs.io/en/latest/index.html) python package to communicate with Keysight 34970A Data Acquisition Unit

-- IDN_query.py: Asking list of resources found by PyVisa and identification query to instruments address
+- IDN_query.py: Asking list of resources found by PyVisa and identification query to instruments address.
+WORKING
+- test_query.py: Script made for testing different query commands.
+Use this script as test script.
+- Raw_voltages.py: Short configuration file that measures the raw voltages from the insturment and prints them on terminal.
+WORKING
-- Raw_voltages.py: Short configuration file that measures the raw voltages from the insturment and prints them on terminal
+- Raw_voltages_trigger.py: Short configuration file that measures the raw voltages from the insturment and prints them on terminal using timer trigger.
+ERROR 401: Buffer is full
+- DAQ_acquire_Voltages.py: Script that obtains valtgaes and measures the time required for ten scans of a number of channels that can be changed by the user.
+Aperture is 400 us, trigger timer is 5 ms and trigger count is 10.
+It only executes once.
+WORKING

+- DAQ_acquire_Voltages2.py: Same as DAQ_acquire_Voltages but for editing.
+Trying to get a faster data stream using either READ or FETCH commands

+Commands used in these scripts can be found (with additional examples) in the [Keysight 34970A Command reference manual](https://documentation.help/Keysight-34970A-34972A/)

 ### MATLAB

 ### Docs
 Personally crafted documentation containing (what I consider) the most important information from all the components in the setup.
 In progress.